StateMapper/StateMapper/documentation/manuals/INSTALL.md

-smap daemon [start] 		# start the daemon in the background smap daemon restart 		# restart the daemon smap daemon status 		# print the daemon's status smap daemon -d 			# start it in debug mode (do not daemonize) smap daemon stop 		# stop it smoothly (wait for the workers) smap daemon kill 		# kill it (for emergencies only)
+smap daemon [start] 		# start the daemon in the background smap daemon restart 		# restart the daemon smap daemon status 		# print the daemon's status smap daemon -d 			# start it in debug mode (do not daemonize, print information) smap daemon stop 		# stop it smoothly (wait for the workers) smap daemon kill 		# kill it (for emergencies only)
 ```